Joseph Balthazar Inginac: Island commerce

 Early in his career, Joseph Balthazar Inginac served as the secretary of state properties.
 In 1804, after Haiti achieved independence, the new government confiscated property in Haiti that had been owned by the French, in order to centralize the Haitian production of sugar.
 As the head of the Administration of State Properties, Inginac investigated all of the estates in the country and brought 562 of them under state control.
-This action ultimately resulted in the assassination of the president of Haiti, Jean-Jacques Dessalines, on 7 October 1806.
+This action ultimately resulted in the assassination of the Emperor of Haiti, Jean-Jacques Dessalines, on 17 October 1806.

 Inginac was responsible for the institution of the Code Rural, which was passed into law in Haiti in 1826, for the purpose of increasing the national productivity.
 Under the Code, Haitian citizens were bound to the plantations in the country at all times except weekends, and drifters found not working on lands were arrested and forced onto plantations; and if they could find no place to work, they were put to work on state projects.
 The Code Rural was a disaster, and did virtually nothing to improve the productivity of the country.
 People refused to obey it, and troops refused to enforce it.